 Toilet tank and lid

-The tank is a porcelain bowl attached to the top of the bowl, which holds the freshwater.
+The tank is a porcelain toilet bowl attached to the top of the bowl, which holds the freshwater.
 It contains water from the water supply.
-When flushed, it transfers this clean water into the toilet to flush the contents of the bowl down the drain.
+When flushed, it transfers this clean water into the toilet bowl to flush the contents of the bowl down the drain.

-The toilet tank lid is made of the same material as the tank and sits on top to keep out debris and to prevent water from splashing out.
+The tank lid is made of the same material as the tank and sits on top to keep out debris and to prevent water from splashing out.

 Toilet flush handle and flush rod